 3.4.
 The intended use of the mixture shall be described in accordance with a harmonised product categorisation system provided by the Agency.

 3.5.
-A submission update shall be made without undue delay when the conditions laid down in section 4.1 of Part B are met.
+A submission update shall be made without undue delay when the conditions laid down in Section 4.1 of Part B are met.

 4. Group submission

 4.1.
-A single submission, hereinafter 'group submission', may be provided for more than one mixture where all the mixtures in a group have the same classification for health and physical hazards.
+A single submission may be provided for more than one mixture where all the mixtures in a group have the same classification for health and physical hazards.
+Such a submission shall be referred to as a ‘group submission’.

 4.2.
-A group submission shall only be permitted when all mixtures in the group contain the same components (as identified in section 3.2 of Part B), and for each of the components, the reported concentration range is the same for all mixtures (as provided in section 3.4 of Part B).
+A group submission shall only be permitted when all mixtures in the group contain the same components (as identified in Section 3.2 of Part B), and for each of the components, the reported concentration range is the same for all mixtures (as provided in Section 3.4 of Part B).

 4.3.
-By way of derogation from section 4.2, a group submission shall also be allowed where the difference in the composition between different mixtures in the group only concerns perfumes, provided that the total concentration of the differing perfumes contained in each mixture does not exceed 5%.
+By way of derogation from Section 4.2, a group submission shall also be allowed where the difference in the composition between different mixtures in the group only concerns perfumes, provided that the total concentration of the differing perfumes contained in each mixture does not exceed 5%.

 4.4.
 In the case of a group submission, the information required in Part B shall be provided for each of the mixtures contained in the group where applicable.